tensorflow/transform/docs/api_docs/python/tft.md

 [`class CovarianceCombiner`](./tft/CovarianceCombiner.md): Combines the PCollection to compute the biased covariance matrix.

-[`class MeanAndVarCombiner`](./tft/MeanAndVarCombiner.md): Combines a PCollection of accumulators to compute mean and variance.

 [`class NumPyCombiner`](./tft/NumPyCombiner.md): Combines the PCollection only on the 0th dimension using nparray.

 [`class PCACombiner`](./tft/PCACombiner.md): Compute PCA of accumulated data using the biased covariance matrix.